 The “Add to List” and “Add to report” submission links (again, text links instead of the more common Submit-style buttons) are located counter-intuitively at the TOP of the lists, instead of BELOW them where users expect them to be.
-In addition, they use “OK”-text links ABOVE the referring list instead of the more obvious Submit-style button at lower right.
+In addition, they use “OK”-text links ABOVE the referring list instead of the more obvious Submit-style button in the lower right.

-Then there’s the unintuitive search functionality.
-Concur’s search function isn’t intelligent enough to suggest “possible” answers to a query, so the user must toggle between “Code” and “Name” in order to return ANY visible results from which to choose.
+Then there's the non-intuitive search functionality.
+Concur's search function isn't intelligent enough to suggest “possible” answers to a query, so the user must toggle between “Code” and “Name” in order to return ANY visible results from which to choose.

 Error flags on the Report List are BELOW the related item, rather than ‘in-line' with them as users would expect (at least the item itself should be red or asterisked, too).

-On the itemization page, Concur asks for a Vendor name despite the fact that the actual vendor name is CLEARLY identified above the very question itself (from AmEx—I’m guessing).
-Why doesn’t the system know what AmEx obviously knows?
+On the itemization page, Concur asks for a Vendor name, despite the fact that the actual vendor name is CLEARLY identified above the very question itself (from AmEx—I'm guessing).
+Why doesn't the system know what AmEx obviously knows?

-There’s no “progress bar” or other visible indicator–in the browser or anywhere on the page–that tells users whether or not the web page is fully drawn.
-Users think the answer or information just isn’t there, when it is actually still being sent from the server.
+There's no “progress bar” or other visible indicator–in the browser or anywhere on the page–that tells users whether the web page is fully drawn.
+Users think the answer or information just isn't there, when it is actually still being sent from the server.

-Printing the fax receipt is a THREE(!) step process that is confusing, complex and again lacks any obvious “NEXT” buttons to make moving from step to step more apparent.
+Printing the fax receipt is a THREE(!) step process that is confusing, complex, and again lacks any obvious “NEXT” buttons to make moving from step to step more apparent.
 Printing is also inconsistent on different platforms.
 For instance, on a Mac, the receipts prints too large and has to be manually resized 85% by the user.

 After faxing in receipts, why does the USER have to go “check receipts” in order to know that a submission went through?
 The system should auto-generate a confirmation email upon getting of the user's receipts.
 (No wait!
 I just got an email confirmation!
 Yay!)